 The Nursing Faculty Loan Program (NFLP) is available for qualifying students in St. Catherine University Master of Science in Nursing: Nurse Educator or Doctor of Nursing Practice program.
 Awards cover up to a full year of tuition, required fees, and a book allowance (up to $35,000 per year).
 If, after graduation, you serve in a full-time position as a faculty member at an accredited nursing school for a required period of time, up to 85% of the principal and interest of your NFLP loan will be cancelled.
 Click here for details.

 Other student loan options

 Loans provide the most common form of financial support for graduate students ar St. Catherine University.
 The university receives funds directly from the U.S. Department of Education, which allows our borrowers access to the best terms for the federal Direct Loan program.
 Graduate students may also apply for the Direct Graduate PLUS loan through St. Catherine University.

 For details and to apply for financial aid, consult the Office of Financial Aid web site, or contact their office at 651.690.6540.

 Many graduate nursing students at St. Kate's receive tuition benefits from their employers.
 Contact your employer's human resource, benefits or professional development offices to learn more about your benefits.
 Course scheduling for the Nurse Educator program allows some students to maximize their annual benefits: From start to finish, you'll graduate in 21 months.
 But, because the program begins in September, you'll be billed over three calendar years, allowing some students to take advantage of three years of employer tuition benefits.

 These figures are for estimation purposes only.
-Because tuition rates change each June 1, your costs will be somewhat higher than the total figures quoted here.
-You should also plan for additional expenses, such as books, other course materials, and any incidental costs you may incur for transportation and other miscellaneous expenses.
+Because tuition rates change each June 1, your costs will be somewhat higher than the figures listed above.
+You'll also be charged student fees.
+For current rates and other details, see our student accounts pages.